Last edited on 9/Oct/2022

 However, Scripture also teaches that there are many blessings to getting married (Psalm 127:4–5; Proverbs 18:22; 1 Corinthians 7:2, 8–9; Ephesians 5:31–32).
 If you do want to get married one day, then make sure from the beginning that you are willing to stay with the person you want to marry for the rest of your life, for God does not take rash vows lightly (Ecclesiastes 5:4–5; Proverbs 20:25).

-If you are divorced, then you must either remain single or else reconcile with your spouse (1 Corinthians 7:10–11).
-This may not be easy, but know that the Lord Jesus Christ will never leave you for as long as you believe in him (Matthew 28:20).
-He will give you the strength and resolve to conquer every obstacle in life until he calls you to his heavenly home (1 Corinthians 10:13), by his Holy Spirit, who dwells in Christians (1 Corinthians 6:19–20).
+Those who are divorced must either remain single or else reconcile with their spouse (1 Corinthians 7:10–11).
+This may not be easy, but the Lord Jesus Christ will never leave us for as long as we believe in him (Matthew 28:20).
+He will give divorced Christians the strength and resolve to conquer every obstacle in life until he calls them to his heavenly home (1 Corinthians 10:13), by his Holy Spirit, who dwells in them (1 Corinthians 6:19–20).

-If you are married and have never been divorced, then you should not divorce your spouse (Matthew 19:6).
-Just as Christ and the church love each other, so too should you love your spouse (Ephesians 5:22–33), and resolve any conflicts you may have with love, gentleness, and respect (Colossians 3:19; 1 Peter 3:1–2).
+Those who are married and have never been divorced should not divorce their spouse (Matthew 19:6).
+Just as Christ and the church love each other, so too should husbands and wives love each other (Ephesians 5:22–33), and resolve any conflicts they may have with love, gentleness, and respect (Colossians 3:19; 1 Peter 3:1–2).